hyiltiz/pashrap_en/index.md

 <img align="central" src="/media/image/homepage.png" height="90%" width="90%">

-I am a doctoral candidate at University of Michigan School of Public Health.
-I work with Prof. John Meeker.
-Our group have been involved in projects that span a range of topics in environmental and occupational health, here is the link for our [lab](https://sites.google.com/a/umich.edu/meekerlab/home).
+Pahriya is a Ph.D. candidate in the Department of Environmental Health Sciences at the University of Michigan, School of Public Health, where she is advised by [Dr. John D. Meeker](https://sph.umich.edu/faculty-profiles/meeker-john.html).
+[Meeker lab](https://sites.google.com/a/umich.edu/meekerlab/home)has been involved in projects that span a range of topics in environmental and occupational health, where Pahriya applies epidemiology, biostatistics, and environmental health sciences to support evidence-based public health practice.

-You can find more about me in the [About me](/aboutme) and my [Curriculum vitae](/media/pdf/CV_Pahriya_Ashrap.pdf).
+Pahriya a broadly-trained professional with expertise in public health, environmental exposure assessment, environmental health, maternal and child health, epidemiology, quantitative research, and advanced data analytics.
+Her current research focuses on investigating the social determinants of reproductive health to improve maternal and child health through improved environmental and social conditions.

+In 2020, she won a prestigious award, Barbour scholarship, from the University of Michigan Rackham graduate studies for her excellence in science and research.
+Prior to her work at University of Michigan, she earned my M.S. in “Environmental Health, Epidemiology, Risk and Decision Sciences” from the Harvard T.H.
+Chan School of Public Health.

+Her research has been published in *Proceedings of the National Academy of Sciences*, *Environment International, Environmental Research*, and *Journal of Exposure Science and Environmental Epidemiology*, among others.
+Pahriya also presented her research at international environmental epidemiology conferences in the US, Canada, and the Netherlands.